 My opener/closer has started beeping and has a blue flashing light on it.
 What does this mean and what do I need to do now?

-This means that the battery needs charging.
-The door will now be in the open position and you should disconnect the battery and give it a full charge.
+This means that the battery needs charging - this is a very rare alarm because of the great solar panels we now use.
+You should disconnect the battery and give it a full charge.
 When charging your battery, the indicator light on the charger should start off being red, then turn to green when it is charged.
 Please do not remove the battery before it is fully charged.

-Check that the solar panel is well positioned to get plenty of daylight and that it's blue light is flashing regularly.
-This indicates that it is generating power.
+Check that the solar panel is well positioned to get plenty of daylight.

 The door is stuck open/closed, and one of the springs is really compressed (for arm-operated Hentronix units - not for Eglu Handle-Operated units)